google/uem_poc/README.md

 - Add retry and exponential backoff logic in case of API call failures related to API Quota limits
 - Add unit tests
 - Add better comments where needed
+- Add capability to revert values to Google default
+- Address TODO comments in the code

 ## How to use this app
 ### Prerequisites